gboehl/dynare/doc/manual/source/the-model-file.rst

     When ``(INTEGER:INTEGER)`` is used, the restriction is considered to be fulfilled by a logical OR.
 A list of restrictions must always be fulfilled with logical AND.
+The moment restrictions generally apply to auto- and cross-correlations between variables.
+The only exception is a restriction on the unconditional variance of an endogenous variable, specified as shown in the example below.

     *Example*